-- Many children are living with ASD, and they need services and support, now and as they grow into adolescence and adulthood. - While the proportion of black and white children identified with ASD is about the same, Hispanic children are less likely to be identified with ASD.
-This may reflect cultural and/or socioeconomic differences, such as language barriers, and delayed or lack of access to services. - Efforts may be directed toward evaluating and diagnosing all children with ASD as early as possible so that they can be connected to the services they need.
+- Many children with ASD need services and support, now and as they grow into adolescence and adulthood. - ASD can be diagnosed as young as 18 months of age. - Efforts may be directed toward evaluating and diagnosing all children with ASD as early as possible so that they can be connected to the services they need.
+How can this information be useful?